rombrew/phobia/README.md

 * Reverse polarity protection: No.
 * Overcurrent protection: No (implemented in software).

-Look at [phobia-pcb](https://bitbucket.org/amaora/phobia-pcb) repository for PCB design.
+Look into [phobia-pcb](https://bitbucket.org/amaora/phobia-pcb) repository for PCB design.

 ## Software features